kbubar/unvacc_testing_in_mixed_pop_repo/README.md

 # Transmission and unvaccinated-only testing in populations of mixed vaccination status
-Github repo associated with the manuscript "Transmission and Unvaccinated-Only Testing in Populations of Mixed Vaccination Status"
+Github repo associated with the manuscript "SARS-CoV-2 Transmission and Impacts of Unvaccinated-Only Screening in Populations of Mixed Vaccination Status"

 ## Dependencies:
 R version 4.1.0 or higher is required.
 All package dependents can be found in **setup.R**.
 For initial font install, see line 13.